swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 Make sure that on 'Sales Team', and 'Sales Rep', expand is set to Horizontal.

-Next, move in Category and Product into the first two cells of the third row.
+Next, move in dimensions 'Category' and 'Product' into the first two cells of the third row.
 Set expand to Horizontal.

 Add 'Gross Amount' to the bottom cell of the second column.